krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 either serial or parallel.
 It also supports the generation of complex mesh sizing function that are relevant to Seismology.

-In order to use these sizing functions, it is assumed you have a P-wave velocity model defined on a structured grid.
-These P-wave velocity model is passed to the *MeshSizeFunction* class along with the domain extents ::
+In order to use these sizing functions, it is assumed you have a seismic velocity model defined on a structured grid.
+This seismic velocity model is passed to the *MeshSizeFunction* class along with the domain extents ::

     import SeismicMesh